Skip to content

 • 8 hours — most centralized exchanges (Binance, OKX, Bybit, etc.)

-• 1 hour — decentralized exchanges (Hyperliquid, Drift, etc.)
+• 1 hour — Drift (decentralized exchange)

 To compare rates on a common basis, all values are normalized to hourly BPS (basis points per hour):